 Instructions

 - Remove the steaks from the refrigerator and pat them dry with paper towels.
-Liberally sprinkle steak with the seasonings.
-Press seasonings into meat or cover with plastic wrap.
-Let the steak rest on a platter while the grill preheats.
+Liberally sprinkle with the seasonings, pressing them into the meat or cover with plastic wrap.
+Let the beef rest on a platter while the grill preheats.

 - Preheat the griddle on high for 10 minutes.
-Add steaks to the griddle.
-Turn down the heat to medium.
-Sear the steaks until a brown crust forms (about 2 minutes) then flip and sear the other side.
+Add meat to the griddle, turning down the heat to medium.
+Sear them until a brown crust forms (about 2 minutes) then flip and sear the other side.

-- Check the internal temperature of steaks every 1-2 minutes.
+- Check the internal temperature every 1-2 minutes.
 Continue turning the steaks until they reach an internal temperature of 140ºF (or your desired internal temperature – see notes below).
-Steaks will increase at least 5ºF in temperature after grilling.
+Remember that they will increase at least 5ºF in temperature after grilling.

 Notes

-- Dry the surface of your steak before seasoning.
+- Dry the surface of your meat before seasoning.
 This will help to get a perfect sear and crust for an amazing texture.
-Let the steaks sit at room temperature while your grill preheats.
+Let the meat sit at room temperature while your grill preheats.

-- Preheat your Blackstone on high.
-Get your Blackstone Griddle smoking hot before adding your meat.
+- Preheat your griddle on high.
+Get your it smoking hot before adding your meat.
 The high heat cooking will give your steaks the perfect crust and sear in all those wonderful juices.

-- Insert the thermometer through the side of the steak, the tip of the thermometer in the center avoiding bone or fat.
+- Insert the thermometer through the side of the meat with the tip of the thermometer in the center avoiding bone or fat.

-- Remove steaks from heat when the thermometer registers 5°F lower than the desired doneness.
-The temperature of the steaks will continue to rise after cooking.
+- Remove the beef from heat when the thermometer registers 5°F lower than the desired doneness.
+The temperature will continue to rise after cooking.

 - Rare 125ºF